anandbhadoria121-hue/resume-retriever/README.md

      answered because chunking separates the skills section from the dated work history.
 Better handled by extracting `total_years_experience` into metadata at index time than by leaving it to semantic search.

-### Limitations of this evaluation

-Single annotator, n = 6 queries, strict-bar judgments.
-This is a focused manual evaluation that surfaces clear behavioral patterns — not a validated benchmark.
-A fuller evaluation would use multiple annotators, more queries, and an LLM-as-judge pass validated against human labels.

 ---

 ## Possible improvements